 غ ظ ض ذ خ ث ت ش ر ق ص ف ع س ن م ل ك ي ط ح ز و ه د ج ب أ

 Letters in the alphabet may vary with languages.
 A few of the languages keep these in the range of 20s and a few others also go above 30.
 The English language has 26 letters and there are 28 letters in Arabic.
 Whereas the Hawaiian language has only 13 letters.
-Moreover, there are a hundred thousand letters in the Chinese language, and the ones which are used more often lie between 3000 to 6000.
+Moreover, the Chinese language consists of hundred thousand letters, with the most frequently used ones ranging between 3000 to 6000.